tazama-lf/frms-coe-startup-lib/README.md

 ## Usage

-The `frms-coe-startup-lib` library provides an abstraction for initializing and managing NATS.
+The `frms-coe-startup-lib` library provides an abstraction for initializing and managing NATS and NATS (JetStream).
 This includes encoding the payload before sending it as well as decoding the payload after it has been received.
 It includes the `StartupFactory` and `IStartupService` interface for creating and managing services.

 ### **Initializing a Service**